 Customer relationship management (CRM) software houses all your customer data in one place.
 Whether your sales team is primarily at the office, or out in the field, essential customer information is always at their fingertips.
 Thanks to this easily accessible data, your sales team has new tools to enhance every aspect of their work.
 It’s even possible for salespeople to check the status of prospects, identifying their exact placement in the sales funnel.
-That’s also great news for sale managers, allowing them to instantly track their team’s performance and determine where leads get tend to stall out in the sales process.
+That’s also great news for sale managers.
+It allows them to instantly track their team’s performance.
+They can also determine where leads get tend to stall out in the sales process.

 There’s more to tracking sales performance than simply measuring the number of calls made and deals closed.
 The more customer and sales data you collect, the clearer the overall picture becomes.
 A CRM not only provides you with a system for tracking the “activities” of your sales team — calls made, emails sent, meetings taken — it also enables you to measure the “motion” of your sales efforts.
 This allows you measure the effectiveness and efficiency of any sales strategy or activity.

-By tracking sales motion, you can see how many potential customers are being moved through the sales funnel by your team.
+By tracking sales motion, you can see how potential customers move through the sales funnel.
 For the first time, you can see something once thought to be impossible: Tracking the ‘untrackable.’

 Instead of viewing performance in terms of a specific set of actions, tracking motion allows you to measure process over time, gauging the success of your sales efforts over weeks, months, quarters, and years.
 It also gives you a greater degree of control over the sales funnel itself.
-If prospects are stuck at a stage in the sales funnel, reps and managers can collaborate on ideas for moving them forward.
+Reps and managers can collaborate on ideas to move stuck prospects forward.

 By examining the sales process, it’s even possible eliminate these “logjams” before they happen.